exivity/react-orbitjs/packages/react-crud-hook/README.md

 ### `Methods`

+All the following methods, except for save and delete, can be curried by providing only the first argument.

 | Name | Parameters | Description
 |:---- |:---------- |:-----------
 | setAttribute | attribute, value | Use ```setAttribute``` to update a record attribute.